hotwax/oms-documentation/solution-flows(old)/orderPicking/complete-order-picklists.md

----
-description: >-
-  Allows user to mark a picklists complete, communicating OMS that orders items are picked and ready to be packed.
----

-# Complete Order Picklists

-_**This document outlines a step-by-step process for complete order picklist from the Picking app.
-Follow these instructions to scan or search the items:**_

-{% hint style="info" %}
-The order will be marked as complete only after it has been shipped.
-{% endhint %}

 1. Open the Picklists page.
 2. Select an order from the ‘In Progress’ section.
 3. Select the product that have been picked.